 Here are example photos after an injection showing the polyurethane traveling through the wall crack to the exterior (reverse) of the injection.
 This shows the sealant SP-3 travels through the cracks in the walls to the source without expensive excavation methods.

 There are many "worst case" conditions when encountering basement wall crack leaks.
 One of the most common and most difficult to stop is when previous waterproofing methods have been used and have failed.
 These are considered in the waterproofing industry to be "dirty", meaning that they have other materials applied.
-We can inject through those materials and achieve the same seal and a "dry" crack.
+We can inject behind those materials creating a superior seal and a "dry" crack.
 Below are examples of "worst" case conditions.

-In some cases, companies will offer this (floor/drain panel) application for standard wall crack repair in place of new injection technology.
+Some companies will offer a Dewatering Panel application (floor/drain panel) for standard wall crack repair in place of new injection technology.
 When this occurs, companies will install a plastic panel over the crack and cut the floor to install a new drain line and allow the crack to drain continually without stopping the water.